Annibor/EarthEcho-Studios/README.md

 - **Gemma & Roman: Code Institute Tutor support**: A big thank you to Gemma and Roman for giving me help and guidance during the development.

 - **David: Code Institute**: To David who quickly answerd any questions I had about the project, so I could keep developing and finish this project.

+## What I've learned

+- While developing this website I've learned a lot of things, not only the developing process but also about myself.
+- One big thing I've learned the hard way is to do the documentation in README throughout the developing.
+I only did a breif structure with basic information at the benning.
+  -I've learned the basics of using flex-grid and flex-box, which have been really fun to work with.
+- I've learned how to debug and test the code that I'm working on.
+- I've learned that it's okey to make misstakes, because that's when you learn the most.
+- I didn't know how to use Git or GitHub before starting this project, but now I feel that I know the basics of how to use them.
+- Another thing is that testing the code, debugging and doing research takes most of the time of the whole process.
+- On a personal level I've learned the learning process takes time, and by doing the same thing over and over for prectice and being curious is the best way to learn.